metal-stack/gardener/docs/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ExpirationDate defines the time at which this version expires.</p>
+<p>ExpirationDate defines the time at which this version will be classified as expired.
+Requires classification field to be specified as &ldquo;planned&rdquo;, &ldquo;preview&rdquo;, &ldquo;supported&rdquo; or &ldquo;deprecated&rdquo;.</p>
 </td>
 </tr>
 <tr>